NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

     `spark.sql.adaptive.enabled` should be set to false.
 In addition, the plugin does not work with the Databricks `spark.databricks.delta.optimizeWrite` option.

+   The `spark.python.daemon.module` option is to choose the right daemon module of python for Databricks.
+    And it is only required when you are going to run Pandas UDFs with the plugin.
+On Databricks, the python runtime requires different parameters than the Spark one, so this dedicated python deamon module 'rapids.daemon_databricks' is created and should be specified here.

     ```bash
     spark.plugins com.nvidia.spark.SQLPlugin
     spark.task.resource.gpu.amount 0.1